 And because Tate City has it’s own mall, Wessy and I would be in great shape!
 Notice the limbs in this photo are much too big for her, but that did not stop her from collecting them!

 Right now, we are into leaves (all sizes), twigs (all sizes), small tree limbs (the bigger the more challenging), and grub worms!
 Yikes.
 I have to be on the lookout at every turn.
-She’s such an outdoors dog—my little Wessy Joy!
+She’s such an outdoor dog—my little Wessy Joy!

 Parting shot of the river.